Which city is cheaper, Malaga or Mykonos?

-There are many historical things to see in the old town of Malaga.
+Many visitors explore the old town while visiting Malaga.
 The city's old town is compact and small, making it a fun place to walk.
 There are historic buildings, museums, churches, and squares, as well as many restaurants and shops.

 Mykonos is generally considered to be a more popular shopping destination.